bartvanraaij/php-array-reader/README.md

 It uses [glayzzle/php-parser](https://github.com/glayzzle/php-parser) to parse PHP into AST and uses that info to extract arrays.
 It supports both indexed and associative arrays (i.e. lists and dictionaries/maps) and array, string, numeric and null values.
+Inline function calls are not evaluated but returned as raw strings.
+See the example below.

 ## Installation